javbotero/Outer-Coast/_posts/2017-01-20-uber-eckholm-and-the-year-ahead.md

 In this New Year, we are looking forward to developments in the areas of nonprofit incorporation, partnerships, and authorization from the Alaska Commission on Postsecondary Education.

+We are also incredibly excited and humbled to announce that we’ve reached our $20,000 fundraising goal!
+Thank you to our families, friends and supporters who generously donated to the project.

 Onward,

 The Outer Coast Team